Scientific Name

 How to Grow and Care

-Although regarded as a choice and difficult plant, it is relatively easy to grow in cultivation.
+Although regarded as a choice and difficult plant, it is relatively easy to grow.
 Avonias grow very slowly and require careful cultivation.
 However, if grown correctly, clustering in cultivation will reward the grower with great displays of tiny flowers.
 These plants grow well at moderate to cooler temperatures in partial sun.
 Bright light enhances leaf colors and makes for a compact plant.
 Depending on the species, they enjoy gritty, free-draining soil with added organic material and low to moderate watering.

 Learn more at How to Grow and Care for Avonia.